SerNet/verinice-veo/README.md

 ## Events

-VEO records changes to entities and publishes them to an external message broker (see Profile 'publishing-enabled').
+VEO records changes to entities and publishes them to an external message broker (see Profile 'background-tasks').

 ### Rules for event consumers